awnumar/gravity/PROTOCOL.md

 `plaintext` - _The user-inputted data that we will be protecting.
 When `plaintext` is split, individual chunks will be referred to as `plaintext[n]`, where `n` is the index of the chunk._

-`identifier` - _A string that is used to locate the correct ciphertext on retrieval._
+`identifier` - *A string that identifies the plaintext that we are storing.
+It should not be guessable but does not necessarily have to be as strong as `master_password`.*

 ## Derivations